JamesSo1/LandingPage/README.md

-# Documentation Page
+# Boxing Gym Landing Page

-## Project Description
+## Description

-Welcome to the landing page for James' Boxing Gym!
+Welcome to the landing page for James' Boxing Gym(not a real gym)!
 This project features a simple and mobile-compatible static website designed to showcase the gym's information.

 ## Features